Who We Are

 In 1960, the Missouri Lions joined forces with the University of Missouri-Columbia to form the Lions Eye Tissue Bank.
 The Lions provided financial support, and the University supplied equipment, laboratory space, and staff.
 This allowed the “Gift of Sight” to become available in Missouri by providing the means to donate eyes, evaluate and distribute the corneas for corneal transplant surgery and utilize non-transplantable parts of donated eyes for research and medical education.

 In that same year, the Board of Trustees of the Bethesda Eye Foundation (BEF) in Bethesda, MD agreed to name the Eye Research Foundation of Missouri as its successor and contributed $850,000 to the newly formed organization.
 By 1974, the Foundation began construction on its new facility in eastern Columbia, using the BEF resources, $250,000 contributed by the Missouri Lions, and six acres of land donated by Byron and Gail Keene.
-The organization moved to its current location and the Missouri Lions continued to support the eye banking activities while the Foundation added several programs, such as ocular research and glaucoma screening.
+The organization moved into the Keene Street location and the Missouri Lions continued to support the eye banking activities while the Foundation added several programs, such as ocular research and glaucoma screening.

 In 1997, cornea donation operations expanded into central Illinois and Kansas.
 This prompted the creation of Heartland Lions Eye Banks, with the cooperation of the Illinois and Kansas Lions, which soon became one of the largest providers in the world of human corneas for transplantation and eye tissue for medical research.
 To date, Saving Sight has provided tissue for more than 40,000 cornea transplant surgeries.

-In 2013, the Board of Directors passed a motion to change the name of the organization to Saving Sight.
-The organization has undergone many transformations over the past 57 years, and under the strategic plan it will undergo many more, but the mission remains the same: we change lives by saving sight.
+Saving Sight has undergone many transformations over the past 60 years, but the mission remains the same: we change lives by saving sight.